ullibniss/INNO-Unix-Internet-Applications/CIA_Lab_3_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/cd0d6376-449d-4251-a42b-aa2a2d5b4f9b)

-I reconfigured mynetworks and mydestination.
+I reconfigured `mynetworks` and `mydestination`.

 ## 3.1 Add a local account on your experimental machine and make sure that the MTA can deliver mail to it.
 Show the required configuration.

-I created user on my machine.
+I created a user on my machine.

 ![image](https://github.com/user-attachments/assets/000c81df-13da-47c9-a817-a9baaa05354c)

-Then i tried to send mail to it.
+Then I tried to send mail to it.

 ```
 echo "Test message for local account" | mail -s "Local Mail Test" test-postfix
 ```

-Let's check `test-postfix` user's mail.
+Let's check the `test-postfix` user's mail.

 ![image](https://github.com/user-attachments/assets/83cb36f3-350e-46ad-98d1-3123b0b73f4e)

 ## 3.2 Add to your log an email received by this account.
 Do not forget the full headers!

-Here is message with all headers:
+Here is message with all headers.

 ![image](https://github.com/user-attachments/assets/06dd848b-8b34-44d1-976c-d0aa4137ed32)

 ## 3.3 Also make sure that any email intended for postmaster@st<X>.sne23.ru is delivered to this account.
 Show the full email as delivered to the new account and the required configuration.

-Lets make alias for mail server and update them.
+Let's create an alias for the mail server and update them.

 ```
 sudo nano /etc/aliases